What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 Insurance Adjusters, Examiners, and Investigators who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.

-How much do Insurance Adjusters, Examiners, and Investigators make in different U.S. states?
+How much do Insurance Adjusters, Examiners, and Investigators make in each U.S. state?

 |State||Annual Mean Salary|